petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/overview.md

 - By default, the existing authorization levels are enforced: IMDS is open to all users and Wireserver is root / admin only.
   - Today this restriction is accomplished with firewall rules in the guest.
 This is still a default-open mechanism, because if that rule can be disabled or bypassed for any reason the metadata service still accepts the request.
 The AuthN mechanism enabled here default-closed.
 Bypassing interception maliciously or by error doesn't grant access to the metadata service.
 - Advanced AuthZ configuration to authorize specific in-guest processes and users to access only specific endpoints is supported by defining a custom allowlist with Role Based Access Control (RBAC) semantics.

+For details on how to configure MSP, visit  [MSP Configuration](./configuration.md) page.

 ## Getting Audit Logs